Studio1HQ/outage-agent-using-Tensorlake/README.md

    - Escalation decision and recommendations
 3. **Slack-Friendly Format**: Condensed version for notifications

-## 🤝 Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with [Tensorlake](https://tensorlake.ai) for serverless AI deployment